 YIELD CONTROLLED TIGHTENING

 A fastener tightening method that allows a fastener to be tightened to yield.
 The angle of rotation of the fastener is measured relative to the applied torque, the yield being assessed when the slope of the relationship changes to below a certain value.
 Sometimes called joint controlled tightening.

 Zinc electroplating is a common way to protect threaded fasteners from the effects of corrosion.
 Zinc electroplating can be completed in acid chloride, alkaline, or cyanide baths.
 Supplemental coatings are frequently applied to zinc electroplating.
 These coatings, such as zinc phosphate or chromate conversion, provide a protective passivation layer on the zinc, which assists in reducing the corrosion rate.

 This coating is like zinc electroplating completed in an acid chloride bath – a small amount of cobalt is added to increase the plating speed.

 ZINC PHOSPHATE CONVERSION COATING

-A zinc phosphate conversion coating is frequently added to zinc electroplated parts, such as bolt threads, to improve corrosion resistance.
-This type of chemical conversion coating provides a protective passivation layer on the zinc improving its corrosion resistance.
+To improve corrosion resistance, a zinc phosphate conversion coating is frequently added to zinc electroplated parts, such as bolt threads.
+This chemical conversion coating provides a protective passivation layer on the zinc, improving its corrosion resistance.